Gellybean/Mathfinder-Bot/README.md

  - [Command reference.](https://github.com/Gellybean/Mathfinder-Bot/wiki)
  - [Subreddit.](https://www.reddit.com/r/MathfinderBot/)

 This is a big work in progress!
 I'm sure there are plenty of bugs to work out, and many improvements to make.
-Please feel free to let me know on Discord or GH.
+Please feel free to let me know on here or Discord.
 The [**Command Reference**](https://github.com/Gellybean/Mathfinder-Bot/wiki) should help you with basic usage!

 ## Getting Started
 **NOTE**—You don't need to create a character to use most commands.
 The first time you use `/eval`, it will generate a blank sheet for you.